Is Prior Approval from Other Regulatory Agencies Required for Drug Registration in Hong Kong?

 • Any refusals, suspensions, or revocations of the product’s authorization by competent regulatory authorities

-This information is critical to comply with DoH guidelines and forms part of the comprehensive documentation required for drug registration process in Hong Kong.
+This information is critical to comply with Hong Kong DoH drug registration guidelines and forms part of the comprehensive documentation required for Drug Registration in Hong Kong.

 2. Requirements for New Chemical or Biological Entities (NCEs)